An adjusted payoff-based procedure for normal form games: The model

-In this paper we consider a variation of \eqref{algocms_pre}.
-Players will use more information by taking into account the number of times that their actions have been played.
-Explicitly, we define the adjusted process (AP) by
+where we assume that $\gamma_n=\frac{1}{n}$ (see the discussion after Proposition~\ref{rate} for an explanation on this choice).\\ In this paper we consider a variation of \eqref{algocms_pre}.
+Players will use more information by taking into account the number of times their actions have been played.
+Explicitly, we define the adjusted process (APD) by